roboticaml/roboticaml.github.io/about-robotica-machine-learning.md

 ---

 # A fine idea in a fine city
-Robotica Machine Learning is a small software development consultancy based out of Norwich in the heart of Norfolk, UK.
-Robotica was founded by [Adrian Pickering](https://www.linkedin.com/in/adrianpickering/){:target="_blank"} for the purpose of bringing advances from the relatively mature world of computer science to the brave new world of data science.
-We have the core aim of making the act of out-sourcing software development projects transparent, honest and straightforward.
+Robotica Machine Learning is the maker and supplier of fully-automated artificial intelligence products.
+We are based out of Norwich in the heart of Norfolk, UK.
+Robotica Machine Learning was founded by [Adrian Pickering](https://www.linkedin.com/in/adrianpickering/){:target="_blank"} for the purpose of bringing advances from the relatively mature world of computer science to the brave new world of data science.
+We have the core aim of bringing automated machine learning to the mainstream, in a manner that is always transparent, honest and straightforward.

 ## Straightforward how?